caseywatts/caseywatts.github.io/_posts/2018-12-16-debugging-your-brain-2.md

 This wasn’t the first or last time this sort of thing would happen.
 My mom wanted to get better at this — better at noticing things like how her hunger, thoughts, and emotions can affect her mood.
 Once she got into that introspective state she could figure it out well enough, but she had trouble getting into that introspective state in the first place.
 In programming terms, she had trouble hitting a “debugger breakpoint”.

 My mom asked us to help her next time she got frustrated or upset like this.
 We brainstormed, and decided that next time we could loudly yell "WHOOP!”.
-After the whoop, she could try processing the experience or she could say “not now” and we would move on.
+After the whoop, she might enter an introspective state (the "whoop state") and try processing the experience.
+Or, she could say “not now” and we would move on.
 She whoops herself, I whoop myself, my brother whoops himself.
 We all whoop!

 ![Whoop](/assets/Whoop.png)